pankaj1181998/video_filter/README.md

 # video_filter

+### Overview
-    A Python application to know the details of nsfw ( not safe for work content ) in the video .
+    A Python application to analyse the content of the videos .

 ### Directory Structure
 ```